Is your website or application growing exponentially, or are you experiencing downtime?

 A Typical High Performance Setup

 The infrastructure for a high performance setup always includes multiple servers, along with a load balancer to direct traffic and a firewall to filter traffic to the servers.
-It also often includes separate dedicated servers for web applications and databases, with a managed service for file replication, and a private switch.
+It also often includes separate physical dedicated servers for web applications and databases, with a managed service for file replication, and a private switch.

 Each server in the system is designed to meet specific high performance requirements, which generally means leveraging the latest processor technologies, with sufficient RAM and solid-state storage to meet all business objectives, even at peak demand.